Wrinkles develop more and more as we age, but that doesn’t mean we can’t slow their progression, or make them less noticeable!

 Below you find some great tips for a younger-looking, healthy skin, especially in the areas of the forehead, around the eyes and neck.

 Additionally, you can learn more about specific supplements to reduce wrinkles here.

 We also wrote this article on how to prevent wrinkles.

 Learn more about why we get wrinkles here.

 - Protect your skin against sun exposure.
 Always apply sunscreen, and wear caps and hats as much as possible.

 - Take specific supplements that are healthy for the skin: copper, zinc, vitamin C, vitamin A, B-complex vitamins, and omega-3 fatty acids are all important ingredients the skin needs to thrive.
 Learn more about important supplements here and here.

-- Take specific supplements that have scientifically proven to slow down aging and that can also reduce wrinkles.
-These are supplements like: alpha-ketoglutarate, glucosamine, glycine, and oral hyaluronic acid containing acetyl-glucosamine.
+- Take specific supplements that have scientifically proven to slow down aging and thus treat wrinkles at their root cause.
+These are supplements like alpha-ketoglutarate, glucosamine, glycine, and oral hyaluronic acid containing acetyl-glucosamine.
 NOVOS Core contains all these ingredients and more.

-- Hydrate the skin: this means drinking a lot of water and using hydrating skin creams twice daily.
+- Hydrate the skin: this means drinking a lot of water and using hydrating skin creams twice daily, such as skin cream with at least 1 to 1.5 percent hyaluronic acid.
 You can also drink green tea or white tea, 100% pomegranate juice and zero-sugar cacao drinks, which all have shown to improve skin health.

 - Consume a healthy diet.
 This means a lot of vegetables, fruits, nuts, fatty fish, legumes, mushrooms.
 Avoid unhealthy fats and too much sugars and carbs.
 Click here to learn more about a healthy longevity diet.